John Cena (song)

 "John Cena" is a song by South African rapper Sho Madjozi.
 It was made about the WWE professional wrestler John Cena.
 It was released as a single through Flourish & Multiply Records on 27 September 2019, after being performed on the global music platform, COLORS, uploaded on 15 August 2019.
-The song was written by Sho Madjozi and produced by Tboy Daflame.
+The song was written by Sho Madjozi and produced by Tboy Daflame and DJ Exit.

 Background

 "John Cena" was written independently by Sho Madjozi.
 On 14 August 2019, COLORS announced Sho Madjozi would be the next artist to be featured on the platform.
 COLORS and Madjozi uploaded the performance on the next day.
 The song was produced by Tboy Daflame, who previously produced Madjozi's 2018 songs, which include "If I Die" and the single, "Idhom", all from her debut album Limpopo Champions League.
 The song was released as a single to streaming and digital platforms through Flourish & Multiply Records on 27 September 2019.